accessibility-exchange/co-design/src/steps/match-organization-with-a-team-of-consultants.md

 ---
 title: 9.
 Match federally regulated entity with a team of consultants
 subtitle: Pre-screening and matching the right group of people to an federally regulated entity.
 Obtaining documentation from support people.
 phase: Preparing together
+step: 9
 ---
 ## Ideas